 “I talked to Admiral Dillon,” Patrick said as he stroked his wife’s long black hair.
 “He would like to hear your input on turning Dr. Murrow to our side.”

 “I suppose he also wants to see the baby like everyone else,” Bridget answered.

-"Guilty as charged."
+“Guilty as charged.”
 Before Patrick and Bridget could continue their intimate embrace, the lights started flickering before going out.
 The couple went over to the window to see if they were under a surprise attack.
-"We're still under tow and at warp," Patrick commented.
-"Ingrum to Bridge."
+“We’re still being towed and still at warp,” Patrick commented.
+“Ingrum to Bridge.”